-The STAMP 4S averages in this document only apply to and should only be employed as a comparison point for STAMP 4S tests taken between July 2020 and June 2021.
+The STAMP 4S averages in this document only apply to and should only be employed as a comparison point for STAMP 4S tests taken between September 2021 and July 2022.
 When looking at these, please keep in mind the effect that COVID-19 may have had on these averages.
+Lastly, the academic year 2021-2022 saw the introduction of STAMP scores of zero (STAMP 0) for Writing and Speaking, which indicates no demonstrated knowledge at all.
+In previous years, these were treated as NRs (Non-Ratables), therefore not affecting the averages.
+In this 2021-2022 academic year, however, they do affect the averages when present in the data.